 Learn and Serve America's National Service-Learning Clearinghouse “…supports the service-learning community in higher education, kindergarten through grade 12, community-based initiatives and tribal programs, as well as all others interested in strengthening schools and communities using service-learning techniques and methodologies.”

 SENCER: In addition to service-learning, another popular form of curricular civic engagement is the “problem-based course,” which intensively studies a social issue from an interdisciplinary perspective.
 And excellent framework for such courses in the sciences is NSF’s SENCER project, Science Education for New Civic Engagements and Responsibilities.

 The Clearinghouse & National Review Board for the Scholarship of Engagement

-“…is designed to: Sponsor the National Review Board for the Scholarship of Engagement to provide external peer review and evaluation of faculty's scholarship of engagement; Provide consultation, training, and technical assistance to campuses who are seeking to develop or strengthen systems in support of the scholarship of engagement; Conduct forums, programs, and regional conferences on topics related to the scholarship of engagement; Provide a faculty mentoring program with opportunities for less experienced faculty to learn from the outreach experiences of more seasoned outreach scholars.”
+“…is designed to sponsor the National Review Board for the Scholarship of Engagement to provide external peer review and evaluation of faculty's scholarship of engagement; provide consultation, training and technical assistance to campuses who are seeking to develop or strengthen systems in support of the scholarship of engagement; conduct forums, programs and regional conferences on topics related to the scholarship of engagement; and provide a faculty mentoring program with opportunities for less experienced faculty to learn from the outreach experiences of more seasoned outreach scholars.”

 International Association for Research on Service-Learning and Community Engagement “Our objectives are to advance the fields of service-learning and community engagement research across the educational spectrum (primary, secondary, post-secondary, and further education).”